Digital Product Platform Comparison 2026: What Creators Should Actually Use

 Migrating from Gumroad

-If you're a creator stuck on Gumroad after the PayPal termination, Lemon Squeezy is the most direct migration target.
+If you're considering leaving Gumroad due to its 10% fee rate, Lemon Squeezy is the most direct migration target.
 The 30-day migration SOP section below has the full steps.

 Path 3: Artists/Illustrators — Ko-fi for Tips + Payhip for Shop Backup